 Once your thermostat is calibrated properly, you should receive cool air quickly.

 If you rely on a smart thermostat, like one produced by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for help.
 If you’re still having problems, contact us at 530-885-8081 for assistance.

 Your system usually has a power-cutting lever around its outdoor unit.
 This device is commonly in a metal box mounted on your residence.
-If your air conditioner has recently been fixed, the lever may have unintentionally been left in the “off” setting.
+If your air conditioner has recently been fixed, the lever may have unintentionally been turned off.

 Clogged Condensate Drain Pan

 Condensate drain pans hold the surplus liquid your equipment takes out of the air.
 This pan is located either under or in your furnace or air handler.